Loading…

 For the full breakdown on which specific cards to target and which to skip in the OP-16 singles market, the OP-16 singles buying guide covers per-card analysis with price trajectory by tier.

 How much is the OP-16 Sakazuki Manga Rare worth?
 Sakazuki (OP16-065) Manga Rare has traded up to 500,000 JPY on the Japanese secondary market.
-EN prices have settled three weeks post-launch at roughly 70 to 85% of JP equivalents for collector cards.
-Verify current prices on TCGPlayer before buying or selling, as Manga Rare supply is tight and prices reflect that scarcity.
+On TCGPlayer, EN copies peaked near $1,600 in mid-to-late July 2026 and have since eased to around $1,200 as of mid-August.
+Verify current prices on TCGPlayer before buying or selling.

 How much is the OP-16 Kuzan Manga Rare worth?
 Kuzan (OP16-063) Manga Rare reached around 400,000 JPY on the Japanese market.
-The completionist premium for collecting all three Admirals keeps Kuzan trading close to Sakazuki in some markets.
-EN prices have settled three weeks post-June 12 launch.
-Verify current prices on TCGPlayer for the latest data.
+The completionist premium for collecting all three Admirals keeps Kuzan trading at a solid four-figure price close to Sakazuki.
+On TCGPlayer, EN copies are running around $1,154 as of mid-August 2026.
+Verify current prices before buying.

 Why does OP-16 have three Manga Rares instead of one?
 OP-16 splits the Manga Rare slot across all three Marine Admirals: Sakazuki, Kuzan, and Borsalino.
 Most main One Piece TCG sets have one Manga Rare.
 This is unprecedented in the main line, which drives both collector demand and the extreme prices, because you need three separate lucky pulls to complete the Admiral trio.